alxmrz/php-sdl2/Readme.md

 Public API of the package is unstable and can be changed in any moment.

-Warning!
-Sometimes the package causes a floating segfault in unknown situations.

 Tested under Linux only.

 Projects that used current package: